What is an Expat Qualified Recognised Overseas Pension Scheme (QROPs)?

-While QROPS funds become taxable once you start taking benefits in your country of residence, many expatriates resident in Europe can receive favourable tax treatment.
+While QROPS funds become taxable once you start taking benefits in your country of residence, many expatriates resident in Europe can receive favorable tax treatment.

-QROPS funds only become taxable once you start taking benefits in your country of residence, but expatriates can usually receive favourable tax treatment.
+QROPS funds only become taxable once you start taking benefits in your country of residence, but expatriates can usually receive favorable tax treatment.

 QROPS & flexible access options